 Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Consistent with State law, continue to allow Residential Care Facilities serving 6 or fewer persons in all residential districts as a means of providing housing for special needs groups.
 Update the Development Code to allow this size of facility in additional zoning districts where required by State law.
-By 2024 Community Development Department - Planning Division None required n/a
+By December 2023 as part of the comprehensive Development Code Update.
+Community Development Department - Planning Division None required n/a

-A ctions: Time Frame: Responsible Agency: Funding: Quantified Objectives: В) To affirmatively promote more inclusive communities, the City will update the Development Code requirements for Residential Care Facilities serving 7 or more persons to permit them as a residential use subject only to restrictions that apply to other residential dwellings of the same type in the same zone.
-By 2024 Community Development Department - Planning Division General Fund n/a
+Actions: Time Fro ame: Respon nsible Agency: Funding: Quantified Objectives: B) To affirmatively promote m communities, the City will u Development Code require Residential Care Facilities of more persons to permit the residential use subject only that apply to other residential the same type in the same pdate the as part of compreserving 7 or Developments a to restrictions and dwellings of ehensive Departi oment Plannin pment General Fund n/a